Festival Schedule

 D. L. Anderson: Red Whiteville and Blue (Documentary Feature, 83 minutes)

 Most Americans believe the economy is rigged to benefit the wealthy.
 So, what happens when a group of outsider millionaires tells a small working-class town they are right—and then helps them to organize against the system?
+Raleigh premiere

-Mike OConnell: You’ve Got to Start a Thing (Documentary Short, 11 minutes)
+Mike O’Connell: You’ve Got to Start a Thing (Documentary Short, 11 minutes)

 Lillian Exum Clement blazed a path as North Carolina’s first woman legislator, and her one term in the state house was marked with the passage of sixteen pieces of legislation.
 She was also one of the state’s first female attorneys and had her own criminal law practice.